VIII. G. SMOKING

+C. Students: The Office of Community Safety may forward information about violations of this policy by students to the Dean of Students (or designee).

 i.
 Students who repeatedly or egregiously violate this policy may be asked to speak with the Dean of Student Life (or designee) to discuss the consequences of violating this policy in such a manner.
-Ramifications may include but are not limited to mediation coordinated and facilitated by the Office of Student Services or a behavioral contract that outlines clear expectations and any possible corresponding consequences for the violation of those expectations.
+Ramifications may include but are not limited to mediation coordinated and facilitated by the Office of Student Life or a behavioral contract that outlines clear expectations and any possible corresponding consequences for the violation of those expectations.
 Violations of this policy that occur in Reed’s residential facilities may also result in consequences outlined in the housing contract.

 ii.
 If an individual staff member or group of staff members representing the Office of Student Life in the enforcement of this policy is unable to reach resolution as outlined in 5.C.i or believes that a violation of the Honor Principle has occurred, they may initiate any aspect of Reed’s Honor Process deemed appropriate in the relevant community and judicial documents.

 D. Community members found by CSOs to repeatedly violate this policy may receive a notification from Community Safety that includes the incident report(s) and a copy of this policy.

 6. In its restrictions on smoking, this policy may exceed, but will in no way negate, any aspect of the relevant local, state or federal smoking laws.

 At the beginning of each academic year, all students, faculty, and staff will receive a copy of this policy governing smoking on campus.
 The college should make available to all community members information regarding smoking cessation programs and resources.